Iakobs/godot-google-play-game-services-android-plugin/REFERENCE.md

 ### Players

-#### currentPlayerLoaded(player: String)
+#### playersCurrentLoaded(player: String)

-This signal is emitted when calling the `loadCurrentPlayer` method.
+This signal is emitted when calling the `playersLoadCurrent` method.
 Returns A JSON string with a [Player](https://developers.google.com/android/reference/com/google/android/gms/games/Player).

-#### friendsLoaded(friends: String)
+#### playersFriendsLoaded(friends: String)

-This signal is emitted when calling the `loadFriends` method.
+This signal is emitted when calling the `playersLoadFriends` method.
 Returns A JSON with a list of [Player](https://developers.google.com/android/reference/com/google/android/gms/games/Player).

-#### playerSearched(player: String)
+#### playersSearched(player: String)

-This signal is emitted when selecting a player in the search window that is being displayed after calling the [searchPlayer] method.
+This signal is emitted when selecting a player in the search window that is being displayed after calling the [playersSearch] method.
 Returns A JSON string with a [Player](https://developers.google.com/android/reference/com/google/android/gms/games/Player).

 ### Sign In